GoogleCloudPlatform/pontem/USAGE.md

 ```

 ## Restore
-A simple restore of a database:
+A simple restore of a database from Avro format:

 ```bash
 mvn compile exec:java \